The Blessed Hope: Steady Expectation in Christ

 Anticipation That Calms the Heart

 When hope is uncertain, anticipation becomes anxious.
-But when hope is grounded in the character of God, anticipation becomes peaceful.
+But when hope rests in the finished work of Christ, anticipation produces the opposite: sobriety, clarity, and settled peace.

 You do not have to manufacture excitement to be faithful.
 You do not have to maintain emotional altitude to demonstrate readiness.
-You live faithfully because the future is secure, not because it is fragile.
+The Blessed Hope frees you from both of those pressures because its security doesn’t depend on how you feel about it.

 Hope That Shapes the Present